Best Wireless Internet Providers

 • Best for bundling w/phone plan: Verizon $40.00/mo. w/Verizon mobile plan

-Rise Broadband’s (formerly JAB Broadband) up to 25 Mbps plan is a great option if you stream in SD, attend video calls, game online, or upload and download large data files.
+Rise Broadband’s (formerly JAB Broadband) up to 25 Mbps plan is an excellent option if you stream in SD, attend video calls, play games online, or upload and download large data files.
 Plus, unlimited data means you won't have to pay overage fees at the end of the month.

 Verizon’s $40.00 per month LTE home internet service is a decent alternative for users with an existing phone plan of $30.00 or more.
 This is because purchasing this internet and phone service bundle will save you about $20.00 per month.
-You would otherwise pay $60.00 for Verizon LTE Home internet in addition to your existing phone plan.
+You would otherwise pay $60.00 for Verizon LTE Home internet and your phone plan.

 Download speed